atinux/nuxt-auth-utils/README.md

 If the redirect URL mismatch in production, this means that the module cannot guess the right redirect URL.
 You can set the `NUXT_OAUTH_<PROVIDER>_REDIRECT_URL` env variable to overwrite the default one.

-### Password Utils
+### Password Hashing

-Nuxt Auth Utils provides a `hashPassword` and `verifyPassword` function to hash and verify passwords by using [scrypt](https://en.wikipedia.org/wiki/Scrypt) as it is supported in many JS runtime.
+Nuxt Auth Utils provides password hashing utilities like `hashPassword` and `verifyPassword` to hash and verify passwords by using [scrypt](https://en.wikipedia.org/wiki/Scrypt) as it is supported in many JS runtime.

 ```ts
 const hashedPassword = await hashPassword('user_password')